Legacy

 Present Day

-Today, Mondejar Group represents a multi-generational legacy that brings together publishing, travel, security services, education, technology, the arts, hospitality and events, water solutions, estates, and philanthropy.
+Today, Mondejar Group represents a multi-generational ecosystem that brings together agriculture, media, travel, security services, education, technology, the arts, hospitality and events, water solutions, estates, and philanthropy.

-More than a collection of ventures, it reflects a continuing tradition of institution-building, cultural engagement, and public contribution, shaped across generations in the Philippines and carried forward internationally.
+More than a portfolio of institutions and enterprises, it embodies a continuing tradition of institutional stewardship, cultural engagement, and public contribution, shaped across generations in the Philippines and carried forward internationally, with its agricultural heritage remaining active through cultivation, resource stewardship, and business-to-business export activities.

 Legacy Timeline